webpack/concord/README.md

 #### positive

-* module type behaviour is specified on application-level. i. e. it's easy to choose between image as DataUrl or file
+* module type behaviour is specified on application level, i.e. it's easy to choose between image as DataUrl or file
 * multiple loaders can be chained to create multiple levels of transformation

 #### negative

-* Using an module with modules types different than pure javascript requires configuration on application-level
+* Using an module with modules types different than pure javascript requires configuration on application level
 * webpack specific loader syntax.